brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 # Setup

-Prior to jumping into the actual migration, there are a few things we should ensure are in place.
+Prior to jumping into the actual migration, there is a bit of setup work that we should lead with.

 ## Environment Variables

-> Note: You can skip this step if you prefer to use your `az login` provided authentication.
+> Note: You can skip this step if you prefer to use your `az login`-provided authentication.

-Although we *could* perform an `az login` to authenticate the subsequent `terraform` commands; however, I prefer to simulate how things will run when a build agent runs the deployments using the service principal's credentials.
-This allows me to catch any potential issues that might occur when the agent runs prior to having it perform the final `terraform apply`.
+We *could* perform an `az login` to authenticate the subsequent `terraform` commands; however, I prefer to simulate how things will run when a deployment agent runs, using the service principal's credentials.
+This allows us to catch any potential issues that might occur when the agent runs in production.

-That said, let's setup the appropriate environment variables.
+All that said, let's setup the appropriate environment variables.

-First, perform an `az logout` to logout of *your* credentials.
+First, perform an `az logout` to log out of *your* credentials.
 Next, add the following environment variables to the corresponding location for your operating system.
-I am using Ubuntu, so I would do a `vim ~/.bashrc` and add the following:
+I am using macOS, so I would do a `vim ~/.zshrc` and add the following:

 ```bash
 export ARM_CLIENT_ID="<service-principal-client-id>"